 The shoulder’s wide range of motion enables you to perform many activities.
 But with this mobility also comes an increased risk of injury.
 Trauma to the shoulder can result in the head of the humerus, also known as the “ball” of the glenohumeral joint, to slip partially or completely out of its socket, resulting in an injury better known as a dislocated shoulder.

-Very often, a shoulder dislocation can simultaneously cause stretching or tearing of ligaments in the shoulder that help keep the head of the humerus in its place.
+Very often, a dislocated shoulder can simultaneously cause stretching or tearing of ligaments in the shoulder that help keep the head of the humerus in its place.
 This leads to a condition known as shoulder instability, increasing the likelihood of repeat shoulder dislocations.

-If you’re dealing with a painful shoulder dislocation or shoulder instability, Mirza Orthopedics on Long Island is here to provide compassionate care and expertise.
-Whether your condition can be treated with nonsurgical options, or is more severe and requires surgery, Dr. Ather Mirza and Dr. Justin Mirza will tailor a treatment plan for your needs.
+If you’re dealing with a painful dislocated shoulder or shoulder instability, Mirza Orthopedics on Long Island is here to provide compassionate care and expertise.
+Whether your condition can be treated with nonsurgical options, or is more severe and requires surgery, Dr. Ather Mirza and Dr. Justin Mirza will tailor a dislocated shoulder treatment plan for your needs.
 Book an appointment using the form on this page to receive long-term relief.

 What causes shoulder dislocations?

-Shoulder dislocations are most often the result of a traumatic injury involving a sudden blow to the shoulder.
+Dislocated shoulders are most often the result of a traumatic injury involving a sudden blow to the shoulder.
 This type of injury may occur in a sports-related context, especially contact sports like football, hockey, and rugby.
 In addition, car accidents and falling on the shoulder can also force the bones out of place.

-Unfortunately, once you have suffered from a traumatic shoulder dislocation, you are more likely to suffer a repeat dislocation.
+Unfortunately, once you have suffered a traumatic shoulder dislocation, you are more likely to suffer a repeat dislocation.
 The incidence of recurrence is especially high among children who have suffered a dislocation before the age of 10.